-- Those who do not work around children who volunteer for one project or to ring bells (requires an application and Volunteer Release and Waiver prior to your first day).
+- Those who do not work around children who volunteer for one project or to ring bells (requires FORM 1A below prior to your first day).

-- Those who do not work around children and would like to be scheduled regularly (this applies to ALL interns, ALL community service volunteers seeking credit for hours through court, school, work, or other; individual volunteers who help for multiple days, seasonally, or longer) require and FORM 1 A, B, OR C and FORM 2 Standard Background Check Consent Form and ONE of the following: Individual Volunteer Release and Waiver, Intern Acknowledgement and Release OR Community Service Acknowledgement and Release.
+- Those who do not work around children and would like to be scheduled regularly (this applies to ALL interns, ALL community service volunteers seeking credit for hours through court, school, work, or other; individual volunteers who help for multiple days, seasonally, or longer) require and FORM 1 A, B, OR C and FORM 2 Standard Background Check Consent Form.
 THIS IS OUR MOST COMMON VOLUNTEER PROCESS.
 While it may seem bulky, hundreds of people have completed the process and found meaningful projects and we thank them.